 The point is, if you are constantly thinking about your master (Biblical reference to this is: Waiting on the Lord!), words will automatically spew forth from your mouth that will witness about and for Him.

 Missionaries have to use every opportunity to witness for Jesus Christ because some countries where missionaries serve, they are not allowed to openly witness or go door to door.
 They learn to let their lives be a living witness.
 Not that they just be a “good Christian” and hope others want to be Christians just because they examine them.
 Because they are so close to God that their lives reveal the Lord Jesus Christ.
 Their lives are so intertwined with God that one cannot be separated from the other.

 If every Christian would just be so close to and interwoven with the Character of God, the world would be a much different place.
 The world would be a much more godly place.
 Why?
-Because Christians would emulate godliness in a real and visible fashion.
+Because Christians would emulate godliness in a real and visible fashion by their living testimony.

 In our country we can still speak openly about God, but do we?
 Christians all too often keep God in their little boxes labeled “church” and do not bring Him into the world.
 If God was brought into the world, then the world would have a much better chance of getting saved.
 The Devil wins against the church because Christians do not bring God with them into every situation of their lives.
 Yes, we know that God being in us means that He goes every place that we go, but if He is not acknowledged, His accompaniment is useless.
 He is like the friend that goes with us that is never talked to and is not allowed to speak; He just tags along silently and ignored.